clark-ward/2024Palaeo3/README.md

 (complete reference after publication)
 (add DOI after publication)

-Questions about or issues with code or data can be send to ward1179@umn.edu or @ClarkDeadnDying on twitter
+Questions about or issues with code or data can be send to ward1179@umn.edu or @ClarkDeadnDying on twitter.

 ### __References__